 In Summer: Hiking and Mountain Biking

-Since last autumn finally exists a hiking trail between the „Jocherer Alm“ and the „Runggerer Alm“ in Lazfons.
-On the left between the „Klausner Hütte“ and the „Runggerer Alm“ the hiking path goes through a pine forest belowe the „Lazfonser Kreuz“ to the „Jocherer Alm“.
+Since last autumn finally exists a hiking trail between the „Jocherer Alm“ and the „Runggerer Alm“ in Latzfons.
+On the left between the „Klausner Hütte“ and the „Runggerer Alm“ the hiking path goes through a pine forest belowe the „Latzfonser Kreuz“ to the „Jocherer Alm“.
 The trail ends off after „Gomp“.
-Walking along the „Jagersteig“ you go past little rivers and could have break on bench seats.
+Walking along the „Jagersteig“ you go past little rivers and can enjoy the view during a break on a bench.
 The walkingtime is about 1 hour 30 min.
 To respect the animals the path is open only for hikers and not for motocicles, bikecicles or strollers.
 In wintertime the path is closed for avalanche danger.